Vanguard S&P 500 ETF (NYSEARCA:VOO) Sees Unusually-High Trading Volume

-The firm also recently disclosed a quarterly dividend, which was paid on Monday, December 27th.
-Shareholders of record on Wednesday, December 22nd were given a dividend of $1.53 per share.
-This is an increase from Vanguard S&P 500 ETF’s previous quarterly dividend of $1.31.
-This represents a $6.12 annualized dividend and a yield of 1.46%.
-The ex-dividend date was Tuesday, December 21st.
+The business also recently announced a quarterly dividend, which was paid on Monday, December 27th.
+Stockholders of record on Wednesday, December 22nd were issued a $1.53 dividend.
+This is a boost from Vanguard S&P 500 ETF’s previous quarterly dividend of $1.31.
+The ex-dividend date of this dividend was Tuesday, December 21st.
+This represents a $6.12 dividend on an annualized basis and a dividend yield of 1.55%.

 Vanguard 500 Index Fund (the Fund) is an open-end investment company, or mutual fund.
 The Fund offers four classes of shares: Investor Shares, Admiral Shares, Signal Shares, and Exchange Traded Fund (ETF) Shares.
 The Fund seeks to track the investment performance of the Standard & Poor’s 500 Index, an unmanaged benchmark representing the United States large-capitalization stocks.